It takes a proximately 3 to 5 years for a coffee tree to bear fruit and between 6 to 8 years to reach its maximum development and productivity.

 Coffee is really a fruit which comes out after the branches have produced a delicate and aromatic Jasmine like flowers; after this, flowers blossom and last approximately a couple of days giving way to coffee fruits that start green and become deep red in colour when they are ripe resembling a cherry.

-All our coffee is hand harvested when the berries are a rich, red color indicating that they are ripe.
+All our coffee is hand harvested when the berries are a rich, red colour indicating that they are ripe.

 The berries are de-pulped (removal of the ripe red covering skin) from the bean whilst the fruit is still fresh.